GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv2-sunset/index.md

     </td>
     <td><ul>
       <li>Manifest V2 extensions no longer function in Chrome even with the use of enterprise policy </li>
+      <li> All existing Manifest V2 items with visibility set to Public at that time will have their visibility changed to Unlisted.</li>
       <li>Starting in June in <strong>Chrome 115</strong>, Chrome may run experiments to turn off support for Manifest V2 extensions in all channels, including stable channel.</li></ul>
     </td>
   </tr>